ArchipelagoMW/Archipelago/worlds/generic/docs/plando_en.md

     * Single Placement is when you use a plando block to place a single item at a single location.
         * `item` is the item you would like to place and `location` is the location to place it.
     * Multi Placement uses a plando block to place multiple items in multiple locations until either list is exhausted.
-        * `items` defines the items to use and a number letting you place multiple of it.
-You can use true instead of a number to have it use however many of that item are in your item pool.
+        * `items` defines the items to use, each with a number for the amount.
+Using `true` instead of a number uses however many of that item are in your item pool.
         * `locations` is a list of possible locations those items can be placed in.
         * Using the multi placement method, placements are picked randomly.
-        * Instead of a number, you can use true

     * `count` can be used to set the maximum number of items placed from the block.
 The default is 1 if using `item` and False if using `items`
         * If a number is used, it will try to place this number of items.
         * If set to false, it will try to place as many items from the block as it can.
-        * If `min` and `max` are defined, it will try to place a number of items between these two numbers at random
+        * If `min` and `max` are defined, it will try to place a number of items between these two numbers at random.

 ### Available Items and Locations

 A list of all available items and locations can be found in the [website's datapackage](/datapackage).
 The items and locations will be in the `"item_name_to_id"` and `"location_name_to_id"` sections of the relevant game.
-You do not need the quotes but the name must be entered in the same as it appears on that page and is caps-sensitive.
+You do not need the quotes but the name must be entered in the same as it appears on that page and is case-sensitive.

 ### Examples